pedromessetti/investment-analysis-system/README.md

         python3.10 main.py

-This will execute the scraping functions and generate the necessary CSV files in the `csv` directory.
+This will execute the scraping functions and store the necessary CSV files in the `csv` directory.

 ## License